+There are several indicator development and reporting initiatives within the Gulf of Maine (see Mills 2006), the only gulf-wide one being ESIP.
 Since 2006, ESIP has been active developing a set of core indicators for the six priority areas for the Gulf of Maine.
 The intention is that these indicators will feed into the SOE reporting process, but not necessarily drive it.
-Within the framework of the theme papers it is possible to highlight the core indicators used in any theme paper and provide a "report card" type analysis for that particular indicator as required.
 The following indicators have been identified as "core" indicators by ESIP: